01 of 08

 Best Types of Rubber Stamp for Home Decorating Projects

 So, what type of rubber stamp is best for home decorating projects?
 Well, of course, that will largely depend on what you are stamping and the stamps you have available.
 If you are a handmade card maker, you are likely to have a lot of smaller stamps, which are ideal for stamping designs onto the front of cards.
-Therefore, if you want to use your existing stamps then projects such as rubber stamping onto smaller items such as coasters, fridge magnets and other small items of home decor will be key.
+Therefore, if you want to use your existing stamps then projects such as rubber stamping onto smaller items such as coasters, fridge magnets and other small items of home decor will be essential.

 However, if you are looking to buy or even to make rubber stamps specifically for home decor rubber stamping projects, you might want to look for large stamps with a bold design.
 While fancy ornate rubber stamps look great on handmade cards and scrapbook pages, they can look unclear and messy when stamped onto large objects.
 Therefore big solid shapes and other simple designs will work best as you will see in the following projects.